Worpaaja/PWP-2021-MJL/README.md

+This is a repository for a school project from 2021.
+The goal was to design and implement a REST web API and a client to use it.

 # PWP SPRING 2021
 # Material Database
 # Group information
 * Student 1.
-Mohammad Bagheri Email: mohammad.bagheri@oulu.fi
+Mohammad Bagheri
 * Student 2.
-Joni Barsk  Email: joni.barsk@outlook.com
+Joni Barsk
 * Student 3.
-Lasse Hyyryläinen Email: lasse.hyyrylainen@student.oulu.fi
+Lasse Hyyryläinen

 # Database setup
 ## Requirements and Creating Database